coil-language/coil-lang/README.md

-# Protej
+# Coil-Lang

 [try it out](https://protej-lang.netlify.app/)

-Protej is a new OO and functional language influenced by Clojure, Ruby and JavaScript.
+Coil Lang is functional language influenced by Clojure, Ruby and JavaScript.

-Protej implements an OO system called Protocols built on JavaScript's prototypal object system.

-## Primer

-Note on syntax: commas are optional.
+Coil is a class-less polymorphism-first language.

 ## Data Literals